FILM DIRECTOR

 Icon of person Neill Blomkamp

-Neill Blomkamp (Afrikaans: [ˈnil ˈblɔmkamp]; born 17 September 1979) is a South African and Canadian film director and screenwriter.
-He is known as the co-writer and director of the science fiction action film District 9 (2009), for which he was nominated for the Academy Award for Best Adapted Screenplay, and the director of the dystopian science fiction action film Elysium (2013), which garnered moderately positive reviews.
-He also directed the science fiction action film Chappie (2015) and the sports drama film Gran Turismo (2023).
-Blomkamp employs a documentary-style, hand-held, cinéma vérité technique, blending naturalistic and photo-realistic computer-generated visual effects, and his films often deal with themes of xenophobia and social segregation.
+Neill Blomkamp (Afrikaans: [ˈnil ˈblɔmkamp]; born 16 May 1979) is a South African-born Canadian film director and screenwriter.
+He is best known as the co-writer and director of the science fiction action film District 9 (2009), for which he was nominated for the Academy Award for Best Adapted Screenplay.
+He also directed the dystopian science fiction action film Elysium (2013), the science fiction action film Chappie (2015), and the sports drama film Gran Turismo (2023).
+He is known for his collaborations with actor Sharlto Copley, who played the lead in District 9.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Neill Blomkamp is the 1,499th most popular film director (down from 1,301st in 2019), the 194th most popular biography from South Africa (down from 140th in 2019) and the 4th most popular South African Film Director.
+His biography is available in 36 different languages on Wikipedia (up from 35 in 2024).
+Neill Blomkamp is the 1,508th most popular film director (down from 1,303rd in 2024), the 195th most popular biography from South Africa (down from 140th in 2019) and the 4th most popular South African Film Director.

 Memorability Metrics